Amporu/Taisim/README.md

 Simulator.track("path_to_your_image.png")
 ```
 ### Optimized & CrossPlatform:
-Efficient performance on single-core computers makes SparkVerse accessible to a wide range of users and potentially suitable for real-time applications or embedded systems.
+Efficient performance on single-core computers makes mir4u accessible to a wide range of users and potentially suitable for real-time applications or embedded systems.
 Soo far was tested on:

 [![Linux](https://img.shields.io/badge/linux-black?style=for-the-badge&logo=Linux)](https://github.com/Amporu)